 If you are a retailer or planning to enter the retail business, one of the many terms you’ll frequently come across is Stock Keeping Units or SKUs.
 While it may seem like a complicated term, it actually involves an alphanumeric code that is assigned to inventory which helps keep track of specific products.
-These unique codes carry information about the vital characteristics of a product like a price, style, brand, color, type, and size.
+These unique codes carry information about the vital characteristics of a product in the sales channel like a price, style, brand, color, type, and size.

 Another important point to note about SKUs is that they aren’t universal.
-They’re supposed to be unique to your business and can be customized to store information about what your customers or vendors ask for the most about your store’s products.
+They’re supposed to be unique to your business and can SKU proliferation be customized to store information about what your customers or vendors ask for the most about your store’s products.

 Looking to reduce inventory costs?
 Try inventory optimization!

 SKU optimization or rationalization is a process that helps you determine which product to keep on the shelf and which ones to discontinue, based on profitability.
 The process is also known as inventory optimization.